 The OACAO is the voice of older adult centres as both liaison and advocate with:

-- Ontario Minister of Seniors Affairs
+- Ontario Minister for Seniors and Accessibility

-- Ministry of Seniors Affairs
+- Ministry for Seniors and Accessibility

 - The Ontario Ministry of Health and Long Term Care

-On your behalf, we also maintain effective strategic alliances with other important provincial organizations:
+We also maintain effective strategic alliances with other important provincial organizations:

 - Ontario Community Support Association